johanley/postscript-notes/README.md

 ## Show the currentpoint

 Knowing "where you are" on the page is often important.
 Here's a proc that draws a little circle and cross at the `currentpoint`, in red.
+It also indicates the directions of the x-axis and y-axis in different colours.

 ```
 % size-r
-% debugging - show the location of the currentpoint (in red)
+% debugging - show the location of the currentpoint
+% the +X-axis is in red, the +Y-axis in green
 % the currentpoint must exist
-% pass a representative size for the mark to be made
+% pass a representative size for the marks made by this proc
 /show-currentpoint {
 gsave
  /r exch def
  currentpoint
  /y exch def
  /x exch def
  r 0.1 mul setlinewidth

+ % circle in red
  0.5 0 0 setrgbcolor
  newpath    % we want the currentpoint, but not the currentpath
  x y moveto
- r 0 rmoveto
  x y r 0 360 arc
  stroke

+ % x-axis in red
- x y moveto         % back to start
+ x y moveto
  r neg 0   rmoveto
- r 2 mul 0 rlineto  % horizontal
+ r 3 mul 0 rlineto % horizontal
- r neg 0   rmoveto  % back to start
+ stroke

+ % y-axis in green
+ 0 0.5 0 setrgbcolor
+ x y moveto
  0 r neg  rmoveto
- 0 r 2 mul rlineto   % vertical
+ 0 r 3 mul rlineto % vertical
  stroke
 grestore
 } def